Creating a Team / Class

 In order for students to use Kids Boost Immunity, teachers must create a team for their class(es).

-To create a team you'll need to fill out the form.
-This just take a few minutes to complete.
+To create a team you'll need to fill out the form on the next screen.
+This will take just a few minutes.
 Here are the fields available and what they mean.

 Choose a name for your team.
 Be creative and unique, as this name will show up on the leaderboard.